It’s all things Plymouth and Pilgrims in my classroom and

 I made some Math Puzzles to 20 for

 our little Kinder friends across the hall.

 They not only used the puzzles in their math stations

-but my very smart teacher friend printed the templates
+but their teacher printed the templates

-so her class could match and make a Mayflower!
+so her students could make a Mayflower!

 How fun is that?
 I love it when resources